plone/plone.versioncheck/README.rst

 -----------------

 Order of versions is the buildout resolution order (how they are resolved by buildout in the extends chain/tree).
-After that the PyPI releases are shown (major, minor, pre, then the prereleases)
+After that, the PyPI releases are shown (major, minor, pre, then the prereleases)

-Example, given in each a version of ``my.pkg`` was declared
+Example, given in each a version of ``my.pkg`` was declared:

 1. ``buildout.cfg`` with ``my.pkg=3.0.3``